-For women, hair loss can be distressing, even devastating for some.
+Hair loss can be distressing, even devastating for some women.
 Hair is often linked to a woman’s femininity, identity and feelings of attractiveness.

 When women lose their hair, it can take a toll on their self-esteem and affect their careers, relationships and social lives.
 While male pattern baldness is widely discussed, female hair loss is rarely talked about.
 This lack of conversation about it can lead to feelings of isolation.
 But, there is hope.
 You don’t have to suffer in silence any longer.
+For most women, hair is more than keratin strands rooted to the scalp.
+Hair is an expression of personality and a representation of style.
+The good news is you don’t have to accept losing your hair.
 Learn what you can do to get your hair back.

 REASONS WOMEN LOSE THEIR HAIR

 Studies show that around 40% of all women will experience some type of hair loss before the age of 40.
 The most common cause of hair loss in women is androgenetic alopecia, which is a genetic predisposition to hair loss.
 However, women can lose their hair for a number of other reasons.
 See the list below for more information about other causes of hair loss in women.

 Most women start to see hair loss in the form of a widening part, diffuse thinning all over or bald patches.
 If you notice an increase in the amount of hair falling out, it’s not too late to take action.
 Often, hair loss is progressive, meaning it typically worsens over time—so the sooner you act, the more options you have.

 In addition to genetic hair loss, your hair could be falling out due to: